DrowArrow/NWNHotkeys/README.md

 # How to use
 simple to use, just run the script and the tool will open up, hover your mouse over the item you want to buy in game while the tool is running, then press `CTRL + F`. when you do this it will buy 10 of the item you had your mouse hovering over (assuming the shop has enough stock).

-the tool also allows you to edit the amount of items you want to purchase by changing the number in the "Buy Count" box then hitting the update button, the same steps apply when changing the hotkey although you'll be enter a combination of keys instead of a number.
+the tool also allows you to edit the amount of items you want to purchase by changing the number in the "Buy Count" box then hitting the update button, the same steps apply when changing the hotkey just click inside the box press the button combination you'd like to use for the hotkey then press update.

 there is an options tab that will allow you to set the tool to always be on top of other windows, as well as a transparency bar to change the visibility of the window.